DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-yeohjason/README.md

     1. Assume ¬P is true.
     2. Demonstrate (1) ends up in a contradiction.
 - Our instructor provided a clear definition of a rational number.
-  - The real number r is rational if there exist integers p and q with q ̸= 0 such that r = p/q.
+  - The real number r is rational if there exist integers p and q with q≠0 such that r = p/q.
 Otherwise, it is an irrational number.
   - Q = {a/b | a, b ∈ ℤ} where b≠0, a & b have no common factor other than ±1

 ## Week 5:
--
+- tbc.